Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/022/Chapter022-draft5.md

 "Captain," Willi interjected with her practical directness, "what would you say to a trade arrangement?
 Free passage in exchange for... pest control services?"

 Erik's weathered face showed skeptical interest.
-"What kind of pest control are you talking about, exactly?"
+"What kind of pest control are you talking about?"

-"The kind that might actually work," Lin said, feeling pieces clicking together with the horrible clarity that had become familiar during their investigation of magical failures.
-"May I examine the carvings on your ship?
+Lin felt pieces clicking together with the horrible clarity that had become familiar during their investigation of magical failures.
+"The kind that might actually work.
+May I examine the carvings on your ship?
 The traditional patterns your family probably carved generations ago?"

 "The old decorations?"
 Erik looked puzzled by the request.
 "Haven't given those much thought.
 Just tradition passed down from my great-grandfather.
 Pretty woodwork, nothing more."